 - Individual differences in audiovisual speech perception and their relationship with individual differences in lipreading, reading skill, attention, working memory, and academic performance [with Dr. Dina Moore]

-- Training individuals to distinguish non-native speech sounds [with Emily Myers and Jim Magnuson at UConn, Navin Viswanathan at SUNY-New Paltz, and Julia Irwin and Jonathan Preston at SCSU]
+- Training individuals to distinguish non-native speech sounds [with Emily Myers and Jim Magnuson at UConn, Navin Viswanathan at U.Kansas, and Julia Irwin and Jonathan Preston at SCSU]

 Much of my research is conducted in collaboration with researchers at Haskins Laboratories,